-Whether you’re in Amsterdam to explore historic canals or lose yourself in a night of debauchery, one thing’s for sure: your stay in this 700-year old city is an experience you’ll never forget.
+Whether you’re in Amsterdam to explore historic canals or lose yourself in a night of debauchery, one thing’s for sure: your stay in this 700-year old city is filled with a rich history that is bound to provide an experience you’ll never forget.

 Here, you’re bound to find something curious in every corner.
 Lining its canal-woven core are narrow pathways flanked with vintage boutiques, ultra-niche restaurants, hipster art galleries, and craft breweries beckoning midnight revelers to visit.

 From the historic Van Gogh Museum to the glorious Rijksmuseum, this city gives art aficionados plenty of reasons to celebrate.